 The letter er is most common in its Greek P-like form: P/P (Etr, SP, Fal, Lat, Rh).
-In some southern and all northern Italic languages, the D/D (Etr, Osc, Umb, Ven, Rh, Lep, Gal) form is used.
+In some southern and all northern Italic languages, the D/P (Etr, Osc, Umb, Ven, Rh, Lep, Gal) form is used.
 The familiar R form is attested only in Faliscan and Latin.
-And Lepontic exhibits a unique, distinctly b-like form: D. In spite of the northern Italic languages favoring D over the exemplar P shape, the writing systems are easily unified with Old Italic, with respect to this letter, just as Oscan and Umbrian, which display the same affinity, are.
+And Lepontic exhibits a unique, distinctly p-like form: P. In spite of the northern Italic languages favoring D over the exemplar P shape, the writing systems are easily unified with Old Italic, with respect to this letter, just as Oscan and Umbrian, which display the same affinity, are.